-- Law 22/2011, of July 28, concerning Waste and contaminated soil. - Royal Decree 9/2005, of January 14, which sets out the list of activities which could potentially contaminate soil and the criteria and standards for the declaration of contaminated soil.
+- Law 7/2022, of 8 April, on waste and contaminated soil for a circular economy. - Royal Decree 9/2005, of January 14, which sets out the list of activities which could potentially contaminate soil and the criteria and standards for the declaration of contaminated soil.